 This no longer works on Gubbed Paddy accounts, but it’s still an option to look out for on similar promotions offered by other bookies.

 Some bookies do Early Payout Offers.
 This is when they pay out your back bet before the sports event has finished.
 Therefore there is time for the result to change and the possibility of you winning your lay bet too!

 However, you don’t have to wait for the result to definitely change in order to make a profit.
-Although I would recommend waiting until you have received the payout before taking action in case for whatever reason you don’t receive.
+Although I would recommend waiting until you have received the payout before taking action just in case for whatever reason you don’t receive it.

 Paddy Power did an offer whereby they paid early if a football team went 2 goals up.